Skip to main content

 Mark E. Orazem, Ph.D.

-Three beloved CHE professors to retire this year
+Three beloved ChE professors to retire this year

 Three longtime Department of Chemical Engineering professors are retiring this year.
 They are known for their years of dedication to research, academics and, certainly, student mentorship.